jonsmock/jonsmock.github.com/_posts/2016-12-11-first-speaking-experience.md

 Other bits of general advice from the mentor:

 - Don't panic if you get stuck; nobody knows.
 Take a "dramatic pause" or a sip of water.
 It's fine.
-(I had probably 8+ of these moments...)
+(I had probably 8+ of these small panic moments...)
-- Don't shy away from using language from the research literature.
+- Don't shy away from using language in the research literature.
 We want to learn something, not just be entertained.
-(I didn't show him the notation slides, but this comment prompted me to put them back in)
+(I didn't show him the notation slides, but this comment prompted me to put them back in.)
 - Don't worry about "um"s and "uh"s.
 - Try to enjoy the conference before your talk.
 It won't be easy, but try!